The Art of LEDs

 I keep the game as evenly lit as I can.
 This is easier on my eyes and prevents me from losing the ball.

 I generally color match my inserts.
 Greens, reds, and blues are a no-brainer.
 For white inserts, I most commonly use Cool White bulbs.
 For yellow inserts, I usually use Warm White bulbs.
-For orange inserts, the new cool trick is to use Pink bulbs, but I still dabble in yellow occasionally, Orange/Amber less frequently, and even Warm White.
+For light orange inserts, I use Warm White bulbs, and for dark orange inserts, I use Pink bulbs.
 I find orange to be the insert color that is hardest to faithfully represent when switching to LEDs.

 I default to clear lenses for inserts.
 If you have really sensitive eyes, you should probably default to frosted.
 One reason for clear is that, although not super common, you'll come across closely placed inserts that blink during gameplay.
 Here I find there is too much bleed with frosted bulbs.
 So clear is better, or even flexible bulbs for precise light placement.
 On older games (EMs and early Solid States), it is common to have transparent inserts with no texture, so you can see right through to the bulb.
 A bulb with a clear lens is more true to how it looks with an incandescent...as a frosted lens just looks like a brighter circle within the larger circle of the insert.